 On October 12th, two days after he turned 12 months old, my little boy stopped nursing.
 He went on a nursing strike.

-As in I nursed him his normal four or five feedings that day with the last one right before bed, put him down at 7pm – he woke up screaming bloody murder (a different cry, not an “I’m waking up to say hello” cry) – at 11pm and refused to nurse ever since.
+After nursing him his normal four or five feedings that day, and then putting him down for bed at 7pm, he woke up screaming bloody murder (a different cry, not an “I’m waking up to say hello” cry) at 11pm and refused to nurse ever since.

 For those keeping a count (read: my boobs) that would be 23 days ago.